calnet-oss/bidms/README.md

 ## Quick-start: Running in developer mode

-`./gradlew :bidms-boot:bootRun`
+`./gradlew :web-archive:bidms-boot:bootRun`

 ## Quick-start: Building a WAR file

-`./gradlew :bidms-boot:war`
+`./gradlew :web-archive:bidms-boot:war`

-The WAR file ends up at `./bidms-boot/build/lib/bidms-VERSION.war`.
+The WAR file ends up at `./web-archive/bidms-boot/build/lib/bidms-VERSION.war`.
 This WAR file is suitable for deployment to external application servers and this is the recommended method for production deployments.

 Spring Boot supports self-executable WAR files with an embedded application server.
 If this is your preference, you can do the following:<br/>
-`./gradlew :bidms-boot:bootWar`
+`./gradlew :web-archive:bidms-boot:bootWar`

-The WAR file ends up at `./bidms-boot/build/lib/bidms-VERSION-boot.war` and this can then be executed as a shell script.
+The WAR file ends up at `./web-archive/bidms-boot/build/lib/bidms-VERSION-boot.war` and this can then be executed as a shell script.

 ## Quick-start: Generate aggregate Javadocs